bricksprotocol/crypto-trainer/README.md

 Download [Crypto Trainer](https://play.google.com/store/apps/details?id=com.finstreet.crypto_trainer) for free at Google Play Store. 🔽

-_We aren't on App Store yet, but we are working on it._ 😭 _Stay tuned!_ 😉
+_We aren't on Apple Store yet, but we are working on it._ 😭 _Stay tuned!_ 😉

 ## Learn about trading 📘